Skip to content

 Schema versions and migrations

 The promise a schema version makes is additive-only: within one version, only new event types and new optional fields are allowed to appear.
 Anything else — a rename, a removal, a change in what a field means — bumps SCHEMA_VERSION, and a bump comes with a migration: load_game runs a document's payload through the ordered chain in MIGRATIONS before touching it, so a document stamped at an older schema version still loads.
-Version 1's single migration is concrete: it drops a recovered_treasure field the version-2 payload no longer carries, and adds the empty npcs list that arrived with version 2.
-A document saved back at the current floor, schema version 1, loads the same way a fresh one does:
+Both shipped migrations are concrete.
+The 1 → 2 step drops a recovered_treasure field the version-2 payload no longer carries, and adds the empty npcs list that arrived with version 2.
+The 2 → 3 step is a lossless rewrite: version 3 rejects trigger="enter" on a treasure trap — a value the cache path never read — so the migration rewrites it to "open", the one springing action a cache has.
+A document saved at the floor, schema version 1, runs the whole chain and loads the same way a fresh one does:

 # A version-1 document -- no "npcs" key, and the ledger field version 2 dropped --